xrl19988/OWA_shiny/README.md

-Shinyapp for One-Way ANOVA analysis and visualization.
+A shinyapp for One-Way ANOVA (OWA) analysis and visualization.